Tattomoosa/VisionCone3D/README.md

 I am open to adding a 2D version of this addon if there is sufficient interest.

 See if [VisionCone2D](https://github.com/d-bucur/godot-vision-cone) meets your needs in the meantime.
 No relation.

+## Upgrading

+### 0.1.0 -> 0.20

+v0.2.0 has significant performance improvements.
+Probably should have waited a few days before publishing.
+It probably doesn't have any users yet, but just in case